davidezordan/RealTimePointClouds/README.md

 ```
 - Modify the endpoint URL on the *Utils/WebSocketHelper* project
 - Open the Unity project *Telepresence Client* and deploy it to an iPhone Pro or Pro Max device
-- Open the Unity project *Telepresence Receiver* and deploy it to a mobile VR headset (e.g. Oculus Quest 2)
+- Open the Unity project *Telepresence Receiver* and deploy it to a mobile VR headset (e.g. Meta Quest 2)
 - Execute the corresponding projects to visualise the VR scene and point clouds in the VR headset

 ## Versions Used
 - [Unity for Mac Release 2021.2.7f1](https://unity3d.com/unity/whats-new/2021.2.7)
 - [Unity AR Foundation](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/manual/index.html)
 - [Unity XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.9/manual/index.html)
-- Tested using Oculus Quest 2 and iPhone 12 Pro Max
+- Tested using Meta Quest 2 and iPhone 12 Pro Max

 ## Links
 - Reference project for point clouds acquisition: